February 20, 2015

 Toys are important to your dog’s wellbeing.Toys help fight boredom when you have to leave your dog at home, and provide comfort when they’re feeling nervous.
 Toys can even help prevent your dog from developing certain problem behaviors.

-Although cats can be pretty picky about toys, dogs are often more than willing to "play" with any object they can get their paws on.
+Although cats can be pretty picky about toys, dogs are often more than willing to play with any object they can get their paws on.
 That means you'll need to be particularly careful when monitoring your dog's playtime to prevent any "unscheduled" activities.

 A note about rawhide

 If you're thinking about giving your dog rawhide chew toys, be sure to check with your veterinarian about which ones are safe and appropriate for your dog.
-Because these toys may pose choking hazards, only give them to your dog only when you can supervise them.
+These toys may pose choking hazards, so give them to your dog only when you can supervise them.

-- Dirty laundry, such as an old T-shirt, pillowcase, towel, or blanket, can be very comforting to a dog, especially if the item smells like you!
-Be forewarned that the item could be destroyed by industrious fluffing, carrying, and nosing.
+Dirty laundry, such as an old T-shirt, pillowcase, towel or blanket, can be very comforting to a dog, especially if the item smells like you!
+Be forewarned that the item could be destroyed by industrious fluffing, carrying and nosing.

-By focusing on a specific task—such as repeatedly returning a ball, Kong, or Frisbee®, or playing "hide-and-seek" with treats or toys — your dog can expel pent-up mental and physical energy in a limited amount of time and space.For young, high-energy, and untrained dogs, interactive play also offers an opportunity for socialization and helps them learn about appropriate and inappropriate behavior, such as jumping up or being mouthy.
+By focusing on a specific task—such as repeatedly returning a ball, Kong, or Frisbee® or playing "hide-and-seek" with treats or toys — your dog can expend pent-up mental and physical energy from boredom in a limited amount of time and space.For young, high-energy and untrained dogs, interactive play also offers an opportunity for socialization and helps them learn about appropriate and inappropriate behavior, such as jumping up or being mouthy.

 Adapted from material originally developed by applied animal behaviorists at the Dumb Friends League, Denver, Colorado.
-All rights reserved
+All rights reserved.